 Kumbh Mela is the largest peaceful gathering in the world and this year takes place in Nashik – transforming an ancient city into a huge metropolis, from which MIT (Massachusetts Institute of Technology) and its associates believe we can learn much to incorporate into smart city life.

 According to the Census of India, 2011, Nashik had a population of 1,486,973.
 This swelled to over 30 million in July.
 When the festival culminates in September visitor numbers are expected to be well over 100 million.
 To cope with the enormous number of pilgrims flowing in through its gates, Nashik has to transform itself, increasing healthcare, transportation, sanitation, policing, communications, food and erecting temporary housing.

 MIT believes that Kumbh Mela will provide an opportunity to look at how technological solutions can help build smart cities in a short space of time.
 To look into this they have been holding ‘Kumhathons’ innovation camps, as part of a 365 day project, attended by government, the corporates and the general public.

 The first ‘Kumbhathon’ event was held in January 2014 in Nashik.
 With the help of MIT and tech partner students have already developed two apps, Epimetrics, designed to stop the spread of epidemics by digitizing doctors’ logs across Nashik and Meditracker, alerting medical personnel to any serious injuries in the city.

 The events provide the team with a large group to study the stress of rapid urbanization and create disruptive solutions for smart cities.

-Read more about smart cities in Real Times, find out how Orange Business Services is helping build smart cities in the Middle East and download our white paper on how smart city technology can serve the community.
+Read more about smart cities in Real Times, find out how Orange Business is helping build smart cities in the Middle East and download our white paper on how smart city technology can serve the community.